 There are also water-activated formulas, which are usually grainy flash face masks that don't contain water.
 You massage it onto damp skin to activate the formula, leave it on for a couple of minutes and then rinse it off.
 The only negative with this format is that it's not a leave-on product working on your skin throughout the day.

-My last alternative is packaging activation, which are products that contain two compartments: one is the water-based serum and the other is the ascorbic acid powder.
+My last alternative is packaging activation; these are products that contain two compartments: one is the water-based serum and the other is the ascorbic acid powder.
 Usually you'll click two parts together to blend the two components and you have a fresh Vitamin C serum.
 They often come in smaller quantities as they need to be used quickly to remain effective.
 My main negative is that you still may experience the texture problems you do with powders (though some of the guesswork is removed) and these products are usually quite expensive (due to the cost of these sorts of components) for the quantity you're getting.

 I really hope this overview of ascorbic acid, why it's great, some of its drawbacks and how we might get around them has been helpful.
 This is our jumping-off point for the Vitamin C series so tune into my forthcoming posts to build on this, starting with our Skinceuticals dupes and more affordable alternatives next week...